- Integrator (Jan 21) and Developer Training (Jan 22) in Boston.

 - Usability improvements - Streamlined DATE input and list sorting widgets.
 Prevent users from losing work by alerting them if they try to navigate away from a form with unsaved changes.

-- Support for price sets in Contribution - Allows the admin the flexibility to incorporate the more complex contribution options (e.g. "Contribute $25 more to receive our monthly magazine.").
+- Support for Price Sets in Online Contribution Pages - Provides the flexibility to incorporate more complex contribution options (e.g. "Contribute $25 more to receive our monthly magazine.").

 - Custom Data Groups Extensibility - Custom data groups can now be shared between multiple types of Activities, Events, Participant Roles etc.